-- 2. SET DATE AND TIME will be selected.
-Press the key two times. - 3.
-Enter the year, month, day (date), hour, and minute on consecutive screens.
-Use the ▲ or ▼ key to change any value, and press the ► key to advance to the next.
+- From the Main Screen, press the ◀ or ▶ key to select MENU at the bottom of the screen, then press the ■ key to see the Main Menu. - 2.
+SET DATE AND TIME will be selected.
+Press the key two times. - Enter the year, month, day (date), hour, and minute on consecutive screens.
+Use the ▲ or ▼ key to change any value, and press the ▶ key to advance to the next.
 After setting the minutes value, press the key to save the complete setting. - 4.
-Press the ◀ key multiple times to return to the Main Screen.
+Press the <key multiple times to return to the Main Screen.

-Program Schedule versus Nonprogrammable.
+Program Schedule -vs- Nonprogrammable

-While using "setback" program schedules are advisable to take advantage of potential economic and energy savings, some homeowners still prefer to perform setpoint adjustment by exclusively using the ▲ and ▼ keys.
+While using "setback" program schedules are advisable to take advantage of potential economic and energy savings, some homeowners still prefer to perform setpoint adjustment by exclusively using the $\blacktriangle$ and $\blacktriangledown$ keys.
 The following setting provides the nonprogrammable option or the option for different numbers of events per day (2 or 4) on the program schedule.
 To set the program schedule option, perform the following:

-- Use the ▲ or ▼ key to select SETTINGS, then press the key to enter the Settings menu. - 3.
+- From the Main Screen, press the ◀ or ▶ key to select MENU at the bottom of the screen, then press the ■ key to see the Main Menu. - Use the ▲ or ▼ key to select SETTINGS, then press the key to enter the Settings menu. - 3.
 Use the ▲ or ▼ key to select OPTIONS, then press the key to enter the Options screen. - 4.
 The value under PROGRAM SCHED USAGE will be selected.
 Press the key to allow changing the setting. - 5.
 Use the ▲ or ▼ key to change the value between "NON PROGRAMMABLE", "4 SCHED EVENTS/DAY", "2 SCHED EVENTS/DAY", and "2 EVENTS/D BUSINESS".
 Then press the key to save the setting.
 (The difference between "2 EVENTS/D BUSINESS" and "2 SCHED EVENTS/DAY" is only the name given to the time blocks within a daily schedule.) - 6.
-Press the ◀ key multiple times to return to the Main Screen.
+Press the key multiple times to return to the Main Screen.